holochain/holochain/docs/specs/src/hwp_2_overview.md

   key design decision that contributes to the system's overall design goals of evolvability.
 Essentially this creates the pattern of game-within-a-game.
 For example a chess tournament is really two games: the game of "chess", and the game of "tournament".
+Composition thus happens at the edges of games, which allows each game to remain coherent on its own terms.

 In keeping with the metaphor of Game, we also refer to the Integrity specification as the Validation rules of the Game.